-Dirty Girl Gaiters – I didn’t bother using my gaiters for a good portion of my hike, but when I eventually tried them out, I instantly regretted not using them sooner.
+Dirty Girl Gaiters – I didn’t bother using my gaiters for a good portion of my hike.
+When I eventually tried them out, I instantly regretted not using them sooner.
 They work wonders for keeping those little annoying stones out of your shoes.

-I started off with three pairs of Bridgedale Merino Wool Socks (two pairs for hiking, one for sleeping); which under more normal circumstances are great, but the daytime socks failed to last very long on the trail, so I soon switched to the ever-popular Darn Tough socks.
+I started off with three pairs of Bridgedale Merino Wool Socks (two pairs for hiking, one for sleeping).
+Under more normal circumstances they are great, but the daytime socks failed to last very long on the trail.
+I soon switched to the ever-popular Darn Tough socks.

-They are a lot more durable and their lifetime guarantee means that they can be swapped out for a new pair if they get holes in.
+Darn Tough socks are durable and their lifetime guarantee means that they can be swapped for a new pair if they get holes in.
 My sock choice varied with the seasons, but I particularly liked the shorter running socks in summer.

 My Jack Wolfskin fleece was warm, super lightweight and quick drying.
 I used it religiously in the cooler temperatures as an extra layer at camp in the evenings and to sleep in.

-My Mountain Warehouse Winter Jacket was wonderfully warm and folded away into its own little drawstring bag (mine’s in green).
-I tended not to hike in it as I didn’t want to get it all sweaty, but it was very much needed in the evenings at camp and when I wasn’t sleeping in it, I’d use it as a pillow.
+My Mountain Warehouse Winter Jacket was wonderfully warm and folded away into its own little drawstring bag.
+I tended not to hike in it as I didn’t want to get it all sweaty during the day.
+It was very much needed in the evenings at camp and when I wasn’t sleeping in it, I’d use it as a pillow.

 I was able to send home all of my seasonal clothing as the weather got warmer, saving some space and weight in my pack.